Expanding on a Twitter Talk with @saragoldrickrab

 But I also have been around enough to know that the many non-tenure-track faculty in the trenches at a place like EMU– particularly the part-timers working semester to semester here– think that an argument about tenure being not about “job security” and “entitlement” but only about “academic freedom” is laughable.
 “Academic freedom” doesn’t pay a part-time adjunct’s bills when they aren’t teaching in the summer.

-One thought on “Expanding on a Twitter Talk with @saragoldrickrab”
+One Reply to “Expanding on a Twitter Talk with @saragoldrickrab”

 Leave a Reply